nickarrow/the-foundry/The Starforged (NickArrow)/The Starforged (NickArrow).md

 ---

-The Starforged campaign is setup to be played in the standard Starforged setting, except it includes the recommended Sundered Isle's assets and a few Sundered Isles oracles that I think work really well in Starforged (Magnitude, size, weather, etc.).
+This Starforged campaign is setup to be played in the standard Starforged setting, except it includes the recommended Sundered Isle's assets and a few Sundered Isles oracles that I think work really well in Starforged (Magnitude, size, weather, etc.).

 Feel free to join in!
-I am about to start [[Barille Black]]'s
+I am about to start [[Barille Black]]'s story.